What does “about:blank” exactly mean? Is it malware, or a bad link?

 If you’re thinking your computer might have malware on it, you can perform a scan with a good antivirus or antimalware program installed on your PC or MAC.

-And another essential tool is a VPN.
-You can consider using one of the best VPN services in the future to make browsing safer by protecting you from tracking, annoying ads, malicious websites, and unsafe downloads.
+You can also consider using one of the best VPN services in the future to make browsing safer by protecting you from tracking, annoying ads, malicious websites, and unsafe downloads.

 NordVPN’s CyberSec technology effectively blocks suspicious domains, preventing malware and other cyber threats from infecting your device.